 The town was declared the UNESCO World Heritage Site in December 1999 for beautifully preserving and restoring its rich culture and architectural wonders.
 The city can be covered on foot and is far away from the noisy traffic of city life.
 It makes the town even more tourist-friendly.

-The food here is regarded as one of the best in the world.
-There are fabulous eateries you where you can try the local cuisine for a minimal price.
+The food here is regarded as the best in the world.
+There are fabulous eateries you where you can try the local cuisine at a minimal price.
 The signature foods include White Rose (prawn dumplings), My Quang (a noodle dish), Com Ga (rice chicken), and Cao Lau (a pork noodle dish).
 You can relish a few drinks with board games and snacks at the roadside cafés.
 The view is soothing and appealing.

 A trip to Asia is incomplete without a staycation in Thailand.
-Thailand is famous for its beaches, temples and of course, the food.
+Thailand is famous for its beaches, temples and, of course, the food.
 It is quite evident from the tourist influx as to how stunning the country is.
 The place is often in talks for the warmest people on the face of the earth.
 Hence the country deserves the phrase “land of smiles”.
-Here’s a quick guide to the places you should visit in Thailand.
+Here’s a quick guide on the places you should visit in Thailand.

 Excellent video about Top 10 Things to See in Thailand by the Lost LeBlanc channel